Containerization (computing)

-Containerization is operating system-level virtualization or application-level virtualization over multiple network resources so that software applications can run in isolated user spaces called containers in any cloud or non-cloud environment, regardless of type or vendor.
+In software engineering, containerization is operating-system-level virtualization or application-level virtualization over multiple network resources so that software applications can run in isolated user spaces called containers in any cloud or non-cloud environment, regardless of type or vendor.
+The term "container" is overloaded, and it is important to ensure that the intended definition aligns with the audience's understanding.

 Usage

-The containers are basically a fully functional and portable cloud or non-cloud computing environment surrounding the application and keeping it independent from other parallelly running environments.
-Individually each container simulates a different software application and runs isolated processes by bundling related configuration files, libraries and dependencies.
-But, collectively multiple containers share a common OS Kernel.
+Each container is basically a fully functional and portable cloud or non-cloud computing environment surrounding the application and keeping it independent of other environments running in parallel.
+Individually, each container simulates a different software application and runs isolated processes by bundling related configuration files, libraries and dependencies.
+But, collectively, multiple containers share a common operating system kernel (OS).